 What is the Emerging Leaders Program?

 Emerging Leaders is a 10-month (one full day each month) program that assembles a select cohort of social sector leaders from Santa Barbara County who are stepping into greater leaders in their organization and guides them through a rigorous, relevant and applied curriculum.
-Thanks to the support of generous donors, we will be welcoming the launching our Emerging Leaders 2020-21 program with our eighth cohort.

 What’s the best way to learn more about Emerging Leaders?